Mysteriza/BotGuard-main/README.md

 Make sure you enabled **allow cheats** to get diamond sword for the bot.

+## Bugs
+- Can't enter through door (it will destroy the door or any blocks)
+- Sometimes bot get disconnected
+- Sometimes bot can't teleport

 ## How to use
 Inside project directory:
 ```